lifthus/lifthus/README.md

 ## Proficient skills

 As a full stack backend developer, I have been developing those skills below.
-And I think I'm pretty proficient in those skills, because I'm able to develop a full stack web service on cloud with them.
+I think I'm pretty proficient in those skills, because I'm able to develop a full stack web service on cloud with them.

 ##### Backend